Trademark Infringement: What You Need to Know—Whether Accusing or Accused

 1. You Had Permission (Consent)

-If the owner of the trademark has granted you permission to utilize the mark (via a licensing agreement or another form of consent), there would be no infringement involved in using it with their approval as their consent eliminates any allegations of use
+If the owner of the trademark has granted you permission to utilise the mark (via a licensing agreement or another form of consent), there would be no infringement involved in using it with their approval as their consent eliminates any allegations of use

 2. Exhaustion of Rights